Wourly/Convertor-preview/README.md

 #### Other elements

-Each question can have tags, these things associate simillar questions, so if your quest is a long journey, you may want to proceed with adequate pace.
+Each question can have tags, these things associate similar questions, so if your quest is a long journey, you may want to proceed with adequate pace.

 + \# Tag of your own.
 + \## Tag group, which can contain tags.